Plume-org/Plume/docs/INSTALL.md

 ## Acknowledgements

 Most of this documentation have been written by *gled-rs*.
-The systemd unit file have been written by *nonbinaryanargeek*.
+The systemd unit file, Nginx and Apache configurations have been written by *nonbinaryanargeek*.
 Some parts (especially the instructions to install native dependencies) are from the [Aardwolf project](https://github.com/Aardwolf-Social/aardwolf).